 - •.
-The health status of the flock (e.g., incidence of viral or bacterial challenges that impact the hock and leg); - •.
-Activity level (e.g., movement of the bird at different ages, types of activity available [perch heights]); - •.
-Genetics or developmental attributes of the bird (e.g., leg straightness, presence of anatomical deformities, normal gait variances between strains and species); - Environmental conditions (e.g., litter condition); - .
-Nutrition (e.g., vitamin, mineral, or other nutritional deficiencies or excesses resulting in metabolic conditions or changes with fecal consistency); or - •.
-Injury (e.g., equipment-related or bird-to-bird pecking injury to as measured at the processor for a holistic view of the welfare environment and leg outcomes.
+The health status of the flock (e.g., incidence of viral or bacterial challenges that impact the hock and leg); - Activity level (e.g., movement of the bird at different ages, types of activity available [perch heights]); - •.
+Genetics or developmental attributes of the bird (e.g., leg straightness, presence of anatomical deformities, normal gait variances between strains and species); - .
+Environmental conditions (e.g., litter condition); - Nutrition (e.g., vitamin, mineral, or other nutritional deficiencies or excesses resulting in metabolic conditions or changes with fecal consistency); or - •.
+Injury (e.g., equipment-related or bird-to-bird pecking injury to the leg).